IBE160/SG-612/docs/sprint-artifacts/1-2-create-new-task.md

 ## Acceptance Criteria Coverage

-**Summary: All functional acceptance criteria are met, but the non-functional requirement of testing is not.**
+**Summary: All functional acceptance criteria are met, and the non-functional requirement of testing is also met.**

 | AC # | Description | Status | Evidence |
 | :--- | :--- | :--- | :--- |